State-By-State Initial Compliance - California

 Internal Revenue Service

 Web Site: www.irs.gov/charities

-For more information on filing fees, see the IRS website.
+For more information about this filing, refer to the IRS website.

 Franchise Tax Board

 Web Site: www.ftb.ca.gov/

 Filing Fee: $0

 Notes: An organization may file the simpler Form 3500A if it already has a letter of determination from the IRS.
 Refer to the Exempt Organizations section of the Franchise Tax Board's website for details.